keithbuhler/dissertation-story/Dissertation Story.md

 A norm that obliges us to pursue a certain range of forms of life -- and to avoid others -- is that we are practical rational primates.
 What are those forms of life?
 The qualities of excellence for practical rational animals would be the moral and intellectual virtues, including moderation and immoderation, justice and injustice, practical wisdom and foolishness, and so on.

 To identify these virtues requires, in part, looking to exemplary humans.
 If "human" is a normative concept, then the exemplars from which to derive our notion of humanity would not be someone in process of fully actuating that life form or who has already failed to do.
 The exemplar from which to derive a concept of humanity would not be, for example, the criminally insane, or  children, not the critically ill or the handicaped, but the fully mature, practical rational primates.
 The traits of such a person are liable to be admirable and praiseworthy for creatures like us.

 The qualities human beings acquire on the way to becoming fully practical, rational animals are virtues.
 Virtues are those qualities needed by us as members of the human species, each member of which exemplifies the same human nature of being a potentially practical, rational animals.
 Thus Hursthouse again: “The concept of a virtue is the concept of something that makes its possessor good: a virtuous person is a morally good, excellent or admirable person who acts and feels well, rightly, as she should.
 These are commonly accepted truisms.”[@sepvirtue]

-In outline, the argument is this:

-(1) All natural organisms exhibit formal and functional (i.e., teleological) facts which are expressible in generics.
-(2) Human beings are natural organisms.
-(3) Human beings exhibit formal and teleological facts which are expressible in generics.
-(4) For any x, the excellences of x are the qualities that enable and partly constitute its being a fully mature x.
-(5) Human beings are practical, rational primates.
-(6) The excellences or virtues of human beings are the qualities that enable and partly constitute its becoming a fully practical, rational primates.
-(7) Rational practices and practical reasoning enable human the virtues that enable persons and societies to become fully practical, rational primates.

 ### Traits That Benefit